 Following this offering, pursuant to the written charter of our audit committee adopted in , our audit committee of the board of directors will be responsible for reviewing and approving, prior to our entry into any such transaction, all related person transaction s involving a principal stockholder, a member of the board of directors, senior management or an immediate family member of any of the aforementioned individuals.
-In addition, our code of business conduct and ethics requires that our officers and employees avoid taking for themselves personally opportunities that are discovered through the use of our property, information or position for personal gain.
+In addition, our code of business conduct and ethics requires that our officers and employees avoid taking for themselves personally opportunities that are discovered through the use of our property, information or position or use of our property, information or position for personal gain.